 |For Whom||NNA researchers, research partners, Indigenous community and organization representatives, decision-makers, and others who have an interest in the NNA initiative.
 We will be accepting in-person attendees to ensure a diverse list of participants.
 Funded NNA projects are asked to limit in-person attendance to three project affiliates.
 If more wish to attend, please inquire about whether space will allow.|

-- Sharing and communicating NNA research across knowledge systems, values, and priorities: This year’s gathering will provide opportunities for NNA projects at different stages of implementation to share what they are learning through their research.
+- Sharing NNA science: This year’s gathering will provide opportunities for NNA projects at different stages of implementation to share what they are learning through their research.
 The meeting will provide opportunities for NNA research projects to communicate their purposes, approaches, science, results, and intended outcomes to diverse audiences of Indigenous community members, decision makers, educators, students, and fellow researchers.
 The goal is to create greater awareness of NNA research, identify new connections between and beyond NNA projects, and encourage the creation of tailor-communicated “engagement” materials (presentations, flyers, short papers, etc.).
 We will be soliciting contributions from NNA projects later this summer.

-- Centering holism within the NNA research initiative to achieve societal benefit: We aim to identify the critical elements and opportunities that may allow the NNA community to collectively enhance how we are able to support resilient and sustainable Arctic communities, while informing international collaboration, environmental stewardship, national security, economic development, and societal well-being.
+- Creating new collaborations: We aim to identify the critical elements and opportunities that may allow the NNA community to collectively enhance how we are able to support resilient and sustainable Arctic communities, while informing international collaboration, environmental stewardship, national security, economic development, and societal well-being.
 How can we work together across the Arctic to ensure that the whole of the NNA initiative is greater than the sum of our individual projects?